allenjedb/allenjedb.github.io/_posts/2022-07-27-NoName-Writeup.md

 - I started with my usual enumeration of http with Nikto and Gobuster.
 Nikto did not return anthing interesting while Gobuster returned `admin` and `superadmin.php`
     - `admin` only has pictures posted with no functionality
-    - `superadmin.php` looks more interesting as looks like there is some ping functionality that we can play with.
+    - `superadmin.php` looks more interesting as looks like there is a ping functionality that we can play with.

 ![image](\assets\images\noname-pg\2022-07-27-15-23-21.png)